-Buying statins online could damage your health, scientists warnFebruary 7th, 2012 in Medications /
+Buying statins online could damage your health, scientists warnFebruary 7, 2012 in Medicine & Health / Medications

 (Medical Xpress) -- Scientists are calling for tighter controls on websites selling statins to the public without prescription.
 In a paper published this week, they highlight the danger of buying statins from web sites that sell the drugs with little or no advice and which dont list potentially dangerous side-effects.

 Researchers at the University of Portsmouth warned that unregulated websites selling statins, which are commonly used to treat high cholesterol, pose a risk to the public because they fail to highlight potential side-effects.
 Many also fail to warn of the risks of taking the drugs in conjunction with other medicines, for example by people with additional medical conditions.